gchikukwa/CSC-842-Security-Tool-Development-/Cycle 02/ReadMe.md

 * Python 3 and above <br>
 * Linux Platform
 <h3>Instructions</h3>
-* This tool was programmed using python 3.5 on a linux machine.
+* This tool was programmed using python 3.5 on a linux machine. <br>
-* It will not run on a windows machine
+* It will not run on a windows machine <br>
 * You have to run the server first followed by the client